 Installing Python and the SDK

-Python is pretty easy to setup on Windows and comes pre-installed on Mac and Linux.
+Python is easy to setup on Windows and comes pre-installed on Mac, Linux, and Bash for Windows.
 This guide walks you through installation and getting your machine ready for use with Azure.
-This guide will help you with the following:

-The Azure SDK for Python includes components that allow you to develop, deploy, and mangage Python applications for Azure.
+The Azure SDK for Python includes components that allow you to develop, deploy, and manage Python applications for Azure.
 Specifically, the Azure SDK for Python includes the following:

-- The Python Client Libraries for Azure.
-These class libraries provide an interface for accessing Azure features, such as Data Management Services and Cloud Services.
+Runtime libraries.
+These class libraries provide an interface for accessing Azure features, such as storage and service bus.

 There are several flavors of Python interpreters available - examples include: